Popular Stories

-Traditional, delicious Clarissa’s Hokkien noodles recipe with chicken and prawns ticks all three boxes.
+Traditional and delicious—Clarissa’s Hokkien noodles recipe with chicken and prawns ticks all the boxes.

 From chicken seasoning to vegetables and noodles, Clarissa calls on her Malaysian heritage to make an authentically flavoured meal.
-Clarissa’s tips will take your stir fry to the next level, but the beauty of this dish is that depending on your family’s tastes, you can easily swap some ingredients to satisfy everyone.
+Clarissa’s tips in this Hokkien noodle recipe will take your stir fry to the next level, but the beauty of this dish is that, depending on your family’s tastes, you can easily swap some ingredients to satisfy everyone.

 Ingredients